 Goodman/Amana Furnace Fault Codes Guide

 Goodman and Amana furnaces are built on the same platform — Goodman Manufacturing produces both brands, so their control boards and fault code systems are identical.
 Whether you own a Goodman GMVC96, GMSS96, Amana AMVC96, or another model in these families, this guide will help you interpret the LED flash codes on the control board and decide on your next step.
+Goodman and Amana furnaces are among the most widely installed in Milwaukee-area homes, and understanding their fault codes can mean the difference between a quick self-service fix and an unnecessary emergency call.

 How to Read Goodman/Amana Flash Codes